 11. Requirement of an auditor to ensure all asset returned to investors to ensure ordering winding down of the matured fund.

 12. Ensure compliance with the Anti-Money Laundering and Anti-Terrorism Financing Act and guidelines provided by Labuan FSA.

 13. To ensure proper policies and procedures are in place with sound compliance framework to safeguard investors’ interests at all times.

 Guide to Register Labuan Public Fund- The Prospectus

-The condition of the PROSPECTUS OF LABUAN PUBLIC FUND should provide full, true and plain disclosure of all facts and circumstances aim to provide a reasonable assessment by a prospective investor in determining whether to subscribe the public fund and the prospectus must disclose and contain the following information:-
+The condition of the PROSPECTUS OF LABUAN PUBLIC FUND should provide full, true and plain disclosure of all facts and circumstances aimed to provide a reasonable assessment by a prospective investor in determining whether to subscribe to the public fund and the prospectus must disclose and contain the following information:-